-16.3.
+16.4.
 Implementation Considerations

 - To securely implement the protocol, the Authentication-Info headers in the 200-VFY-S messages MUST always be validated by the client.
 If the validation fails, the client MUST NOT process any content sent with the message, including other headers and the body part.
-Non-compliance to this requirement will allow phishing attacks. - The authentication status on the client-side SHOULD be visible to the users of the client.
-In addition, the method for asking for the user's name and passwords SHOULD be carefully designed so that (1) the user can easily distinguish the request from this authentication method from any other authentication methods such as Basic and Digest methods, and (2) the Web contents cannot imitate the user-interfaces for this protocol. - An informational memo regarding user-interface considerations and recommendations for implementing this protocol will be separately published. - For HTTP/TLS communications, when a web form is submitted from Mutually-authenticated pages with the "tls-cert" validation method to a URI that is protected by the same realm (so indicated by the path parameter), if the server certificate has been changed since the pages were received, the peer is RECOMMENDED to be revalidated using a req-KEX-C1 message with an "Expect: 100-continue" header.
-The same applies when the page is received with the "tls-key" validation method, and when the TLS session has expired. - Server-side storages of user passwords are advised to contain the values encrypted by one-way function J(pi), instead of the real passwords, those hashed by ph, or pi.
+Non-compliance to this requirement will allow phishing attacks. - For HTTP/TLS communications, when a web form is submitted from Mutually-authenticated pages with the "tls-server-end-point" validation method to a URI that is protected by the same realm (so indicated by the path parameter), if the server certificate has been changed since the pages were received, the peer is RECOMMENDED to be revalidated using a req-KEX-C1 message with an "Expect: 100-continue" header.
+The same applies when the page is received with the "tls-unique" validation method, and when the TLS session has expired. - For better protection against possible password database steal, Server-side storages of user passwords are better containing the values encrypted by one-way function J(pi), instead of the real passwords, those hashed by ph, or pi.

-16.4.
+16.5.
 Usage Considerations

 - The user-names inputted by a user may be sent automatically to any servers sharing the same auth-domain.
 This means that when host-type auth-domain is used for authentication on an HTTPS site, and when an HTTP server on the same host requests Mutual authentication within the same realm, the client will send the user-name in a clear text.
-If user-names have to be kept secret against eavesdropping, the server must use full-scheme-type auth-domain parameter.
+If user-names have to be kept secret against eavesdropping, the server must use full-scheme-type auth-domain parameter and HTTPS.
 Contrarily, passwords are not exposed to eavesdroppers even on HTTP requests. - The "pwd-hash" parameter is only provided for backward compatibility of password databases.
 The use of "none" function is the most secure choice and is RECOMMENDED.
 If values other than "none" are used, you MUST ensure that the hash values of the passwords were not exposed to the public.
-Note that hashed password databases for plain-text authentications are usually not considered secret. - If the server provides several ways for storing server-side password secrets into the password database, it is advised to store the values encrypted by using the one-way function J(pi), instead of the real passwords, those hashed by ph, or pi.
+Note that hashed password databases for plain-text authentications are usually not considered secret. - If the server provides several ways for storing server-side password secrets into the password database, it is desirable for better security to store the values encrypted by using the one-way function J(pi), instead of the real passwords, those hashed by ph, or pi.